MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-data-types.md

   > [!NOTE]
   > You can find all the available properties of the SQL connections in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#sql-connection).
 - **Exchange connection** - Contains a connection to an Exchange server established through the **Connect to Exchange server** action.
+  > [!NOTE]
+  > You can find all the available properties of the Exchange connections in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#exchange-connection).
 - **FTP connection** - Contains an FTP connection created through the **Open FTP connection** and **Open secure FTP connection** actions.
+  > [!NOTE]
+  > You can find all the available properties of the FTP connections in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#ftp-connection.

 ## Others